asherao/KIO-WA/README.md

 # Kiowa Integrated Overlay - Warrior Automatis

 KIO-WA is an in-game clickable command overlay for the DCS OH-58D Kiowa Warrior that can use with your mouse or point device.
 It also frees up keybinds and HOTAS buttons.
-Download the most recent stable release here [Releases](https://github.com/asherao/KIO-WA/releases).
+Download the most recent stable release here at [Releases](https://github.com/asherao/KIO-WA/releases).
 Join the conversation on the [ED Forums](https://forum.dcs.world/topic/351441-kiowa-integrated-overlay-warrior-automatis-kio-wa).

 ![KIO-WA v0 6](https://github.com/asherao/KIO-WA/assets/15984377/173b5fad-8e5d-41ba-8f61-1e5d4b281dc8)